 In this clinical experience students will gain progressive exposure to and experience with diverse surgical procedures of varying complexity performed in relation to the practice of surgical technology in multiple specialties within the clinical setting.
 Students will apply critical thinking and surgical problem solving techniques to anticipate the needs of the surgical team as well as the patient.
-Prerequisite: SURG1231; SURG1630; SURG2640; SURG2240; SURG2650; SURG2250; SURG2760; SURG2160 Corequisite: SURG2470 include basic and specialty surgical instrument uses and classifications, wound types and healing, fundamentals of surgical pathophysiology, and postoperative patient care.
+Prerequisite: SURG1231; SURG1630; SURG2640; SURG2240; SURG2650; SURG2250; SURG2760; SURG2160 Corequisite: SURG2470 postoperative patient care.
 Critical thinking skills within the operative environment are discussed in the context of surgical anticipation, emergency management, and all-hazards preparation.
 Related medical/surgical terminology is integrated throughout the course.
 Prerequisite: SURG1231; SURG1630 Corequisite: SURG2240